 Another make-ahead and swoon-worthy way to kick things off is with a simple, decadent French onion soup.
 This French onion soup recipe by Raymond Blanc makes for a deep, savoury French classic of caramelised Rose de Roscoff onions, floating croutons and grated Comté cheese on the top.

 If you fell for one another over a shared love of the Mediterranean, keep the flame alive by bringing a platter of Fragrant Fishcake with Spring Greens and Poached Eggs to the table for the main event – accompanied by a crisp bottle of Chablis.
-Serve a warm baguette alongside it for dipping into the runny yolk, and imagine you’re overlooking the Italian riviera.
+Serve a warm baguette alongside it for dipping into the runny yolk, and imagine you’re overlooking the Italian Riviera.

-For something with a bit of drama and tension to it, this tender Slow-braised Leg of Lamb will up the ante.
-It combines a fine British ingredient – the tender leg of lamb – with the culinary traditions of India to recreate this classic and timeless dinner dish that is oh-so-romantic.
+For something with a bit of drama and tension to it, this tender, Slow-braised Leg of Lamb will up the ante.
+It combines a fine British ingredient – the tender leg of lamb – with the culinary traditions of India to recreate a classic and timeless dinner dish that is oh-so-romantic.
 The Aubergine Curry by Oli’s Thai is just as evocative should your date happen to be vegetarian.

-Dessert will be your final flourish so, even if you mess up the rest, you’d better make it count.
+Dessert will be your final flourish, so even if you mess up the rest, you’d better make it count.
 The best way to go is with something you’ve made ahead of time, so there are no awkward pauses between courses as you faff around with soufflés and chocolate fondants (this isn’t the 1970s, after all).